 Trading and hedging activities by us, the Guarantor and any of our other affiliates, including BofAS, may create conflicts of interest with you and may affect your return on the Notes and their market value.
-We, the Guarantor or one or more of our other affiliates, including BofAS, may buy or sell the securities held by or included in the Underlyings, or futures or options contracts or exchange traded instruments on the Underlyings or those securities, or other instruments whose value is derived from the Underlyings or those securities.
-While we, the Guarantor or one or more of our other affiliates, including BofAS, do not control any company included in the Underlyings, and have not verified any disclosure made by any other company.
-We, the Guarantor or one or more of our other affiliates, including BofAS, do not control any company included in the Underlyings, and have not verified any disclosure made by any other company.
+We, the Guarantor or one or more of our other affiliates, including BofAS, may buy or sell the securities held by or included in the Underlyings, or futures or options contracts or exchange traded instruments on the Underlyings or those securities, or other instruments whose value is derived from the Underlyings or those securities, while we, the Guarantor or one or more of our other affiliates, including BofAS, do not control any company included in the Underlyings, and have not verified any disclosure made by any other company.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts, for business reasons, or in connection with hedging our obligations under the Notes.
 These transactions may present a conflict of interest between your interest in the Notes and the interests we, the Guarantor and our other affiliates, including BofAS, may have in our or their proprietary accounts, in facilitating transactions, including block trades, for our or their other customers, and in accounts under our or their management.
 These transactions may adversely affect the levels of the Underlyings in a manner that could be adverse to your investment in the Notes.
 On or before the pricing date, any purchases or sales by us, the Guarantor or our other affiliates, including BofAS or others on our or their behalf (including those for the purpose of hedging some or all of our anticipated exposure in connection with the Notes), may affect the levels of the Underlyings.
 Consequently, the levels of the Underlyings may change subsequent to the pricing date, which may adversely affect the market value of the Notes.